Olive: Pests, diseases, and weather

 Various pathologies can affect olives.
 The most serious pest is the olive fruit fly (Dacus oleae or Bactrocera oleae) which lays its eggs in the olive most commonly just before it becomes ripe in the autumn.
 The region surrounding the puncture rots, becomes brown, and takes a bitter taste, making the olive unfit for eating or for oil.
 For controlling the pest, the practice has been to spray with insecticides (organophosphates, e.g. dimethoate).
 Classic organic methods have been applied such as trapping, applying the bacterium Bacillus thuringiensis, and spraying with kaolin.
 Such methods are obligatory for organic olives.

 A fungus, Cycloconium oleaginum, can infect the trees for several successive seasons, causing great damage to plantations.
 A species of bacterium, Pseudomonas savastanoi pv. oleae, induces tumour growth in the shoots.
 Certain lepidopterous caterpillars feed on the leaves and flowers.
 Xylella fastidiosa bacteria, which can also infect citrus fruit and vines, has attacked olive trees in Apulia, southern Italy, causing olive quick decline syndrome (OQDS).
 The main vector is Philaenus spumarius (meadow spittlebug).

-A pest which spreads through olive trees is the black scale bug, a small black scale insect that resembles a small black spot.
+A pest that spreads through olive trees is the black scale bug, a small black scale insect that resembles a small black spot.
 They attach themselves firmly to olive trees and reduce the quality of the fruit; their main predators are wasps.
 The curculio beetle eats the edges of leaves, leaving sawtooth damage.

 Rabbits eat the bark of olive trees and can do considerable damage, especially to young trees.
 If the bark is removed around the entire circumference of a tree, it is likely to die.
-Voles and mice also do damage by eating the roots of olives.
-At the northern edge of their cultivation zone, for instance in northern Italy, or southern France and Switzerland, olive trees suffer occasionally from frost.
+Voles and mice also do damage by eating the roots.
+At the northern edge of their cultivation zone, for instance in northern Italy, southern France and Switzerland, olive trees suffer occasionally from frost.
 Gales and long-continued rains during the gathering season also cause damage.
 In the colder Mediterranean hinterland, olive cultivation is replaced by other fruits, typically the chestnut.

 As an invasive species

 Since its first domestication, O. europaea has been spreading back to the wild from planted groves.
 Its original wild populations in southern Europe have been largely swamped by feral plants.

-In some other parts of the world where it has been introduced, most notably South Australia, the olive has become a major woody weed that displaces native vegetation.
+In some other parts of the world where it has been introduced, most notably South Australia, the olive has become a major weed that displaces native vegetation.
 In South Australia, its seeds are spread by the introduced red fox and by many bird species, including the European starling and the native emu, into woodlands, where they germinate and eventually form a dense canopy that prevents regeneration of native trees.
 As the climate of South Australia is very dry and bushfire prone, the oil-rich feral olive tree substantially increases the fire hazard of native sclerophyll woodlands.